adamlin859/DataStructure/README.md

 # DataStructure
 ## Summary of notes for COMS 3134

+### AVL Trees

+AVL trees are binary search tree with a balance condition.
+The depth of the tree is O(log N).(Pefect balance tree has 2^k -1 nodes when k is the height of the tree where empty tree is defined to have a height of -1.
+AVL Trees have nthe property where the left and the right subtree can only differ by at most 1.
+All tree operation can be perform in o(log N) except deletion (lazy).

+#### Insertion - AVL

+Four way of inserting:

+1. Insertion into the left subtree of the left child (single rotation)
+2. Insertion into the right subtree of the left child (double rotation)
+3. Insertion into the left subtree of the right child (double rotation)
+4. Insertion into the right subtree of the right child (single rotation)

 ### Sorting

 In java sorting must be object of type Comparable.
 Only compareTo and operands are allowed on the input data (comparsion- based sorting).